upenr/upendra-nextjs-website/README.md

-# Upendra Rajan's Static Website
+# Upendra Rajan's Static Website 🔍

-This is a [website](https://upenr.vercel.app) which uses [Next.js](https://nextjs.org) to deliver pre-rendered, static pages for an enhanced user experience.
-It has a search bar which can search through my blogs.
+This is a React and Next.js-based [website](https://upenr.vercel.app) which delivers pre-rendered, static pages for an enhanced user experience.
+It has a search bar to search through my blogs.

 ## Overview